-Lots of events are free but please note many are ticketed, sometimes free, sometimes payable.
+Lots of events are free but please note many are ticketed, sometimes free, sometimes for a small fee.

-Saturday-Sunday 27-28 May.
+Sunday 28 May.
 BIRMINGHAM FEARFEST.
-With a programme spread over both days and running late into Saturday evening, the convention will include guest appearances by writers, film-makers and artists, reflecting the full spectrum of the horror genre.
+The convention will include guest appearances by writers, film-makers and artists, reflecting the full spectrum of the horror genre.
 In addition, there will be screenings, panels, workshops and dealers’ tables.
 More details from the organisers: Birmingham Horror Group.

 Tuesday 30 May 7pm.
 HISTORICAL TALK: Phil Clayton - Joeys, Joshers and James; A Birmingham Canals Miscellany.
 Phil Clayton, from the Birmingham Canal Navigations Society, delivers an illustrated talk, with songs, covering the beginnings, growth, working years, decline and revival of the Birmingham Canal Navigations.

 Tickets are £2 on the door or available for £1.66 here: Birmingham Canals Talk.
 Limited to 40 places so book to guarantee entry

 Tuesday 25 July 7pm.
 HISTORICAL TALK: Pam & David Humphries - A History of the Birmingham Hippodrome.
 Bringing to life the theatre that replaced the circus which stood on land along Inge Street occupied until the 1890s by back to back housing.
 The Hippodrome is still there, of course.

 Tickets are £2 on the door or available for £1.66 here: Hippodrome History Talk.
 Limited to 40 places so book to guarantee entry